TheFrozenFire/sslcheck-pow/README.md

 ### Client Performs Handshake

 As part of the client's ClientHello phase of the TLS handshake, an extension would be included indicating that the client requests audit proof.
-The data portion of this extension would consist of a list of hashed public keys for the services that the client trusts to perform scans of services.

 ### Server Performs Handshake